plone/training/views_3.rst

 I'll explain some of the things in the TAL:

 ``tal:repeat="talk view/talks"``
-    we iterate over the list of dictionaries returned by our view. ``view/talks`` calles the method ``talks``of our view and each ``talk`` is in turn a dictionary.
+    we iterate over the list of dictionaries returned by our view. ``view/talks`` calles the method ``talks`` of our view and each ``talk`` is in turn a dictionary.
 Since TAL's path-expressions for the lookup of values in dictionaries is the same as the attributes of objects we can write ``talk/somekey`` as we could ``view/somemethod``.
-Handy but sometimes irritating since from looking at the page-template alone we have ofetn no way of knowing if something is an attribute, a method or the value of a dict.
+Handy but sometimes irritating since from looking at the page-template alone we have often no way of knowing if something is an attribute, a method or the value of a dict.

 ``tal:content="talk/speaker"``
     'speaker' is a key in the dict 'talk'.
 We could also write ``tal:content="python:talk['speaker']"``